jayanthkoushik/alphanet/paper/main.md

   remains much lower than performance for more data-rich (frequent) classes.
-Analyzing the predictions of long-tail methods on rare classes reveals that a large number of errors are due to misclassification as visually similar frequent classes.
-To address this problem, we devise a method, AlphaNet, that can be applied to existing models, performing a _post hoc_ correction on classifiers of rare classes.
-Starting with a pre-trined model, we find frequent classes that are closest to rare classes in the model's representation space, and learn weights to update rare classifiers with a linear combination of frequent classifiers.
-AlphaNet, applied on several different models, greatly improves test accuracy for rare classes in multiple long-tail datasets.
-We then analyze predictions from AlphaNet, and find that a number of mistakes are to _semantically_ similar classes.
-Evaluating with such classes grouped together, AlphaNet improves overall accuracy, showing it to be a practically useful method for long-tail classification problems.
+Analyzing the predictions of long-tail methods on rare classes reveals that a large number of errors are due to misclassification of rare items as visually similar frequent classes.
+  To address this problem, we introduce AlphaNet, a method that can be applied to existing models, performing _post hoc_ correction on classifiers of rare classes.
+Starting with a pre-trained model, we find frequent classes that are closest to rare classes in the model's representation space and learn weights to update rare classifiers with a linear combination of frequent classifiers.
+AlphaNet, applied on several different models, greatly _improves test accuracy for rare classes_ in multiple long-tail datasets.
+We then analyze predictions from AlphaNet and find that remaining errors are to often due to separations among semantically similar classes.
+Evaluating with semantically similar classes grouped together, AlphaNet also _improves overall accuracy_, showing that the method is practical for long-tail classification problems.

 appendices:
 - 'sections/a_appendix.md'